Easton in Bristol, England: History, Life Today, and a Banksy Link

 The Fleet Street Neighbourhood

 The area around Fleet Street contained shops and other amenities for residents.
 There was a grocery store on one side of the entrance to Fleet Street and a pub on the other.
 Both businesses played a daily role in the lives of their neighbours and the business owners were known as friends.
-The essential fish and chip shop - as ubiquitous in some communities in those days as McDonalds is today in Canadian cities - was just a short walk away.
+The essential fish and chip shop—as ubiquitous in some communities in those days as McDonalds is today in many North American cities—was just a short walk away.
 The time of the first frying of the day at the chippy was a serious matter of concern for my family.

 The photo above shows a group of neighbourhood children gathered outside the pub on the corner of Fleet Street In 1927.
 My family referred to the pub as "Clements" after the people who owned it.
 I've forgotten its real name, if I ever knew it.
 The little girl on the right of the front row who is looking away from the camera is my mother.
 The smiling boy on her right and slightly to the front of her is one of my uncles.
 The houses in the background are the type of houses that existed on Fleet Street.

 I remember my grandfather telling me why the photo was taken, but I don't recall the reason.
-I do remember that the children belonged to a club or organization.
+I do remember that the children belonged to a club or an organization of some kind.
 The reason for the gathering seems to be a special occasion, since the boys are wearing suits or uniforms and someone has written a nice comment on the photo.

 Fleet Street Community

 When we visited Fleet Street, the neighbourhood children welcomed me and my sister right away after only a brief introduction from my cousins.
+(At that time my aunt and her family lived with Grandad.)
 We played together in the street every day and had a lot of fun.

-Front doors were often left open on Fleet Street and community news was shared.
+Front doors were often left open on the street and community news was shared.
 Neighbours chatted daily.
 Tragedies were shared as well as joys.
 Drawn curtains in the front room and a framed photo at the window were signs of a family death and received respect and commiseration from the neighbourhood.
 The pub was a place for socialization and bridge tournaments as well as drinking.

 Location of Easton in Bristol, England